tire javaahir-e :tarf-e kulah ko kyaa

 The readers should please absolutely not form the opinion that, God forbid, I am presenting these verses as worthy.
 Where is a complete poet like Ghalib, and where is a petty versifier like me!
 Can the ground ever be equal to the sky?
 I only feel that if this commentary finds approval, then thanks to it, these few verses-- or rather these few versified lines-- will remain as memorials of my foolishness.
 Because I didn't preserve even my brief poems.
 I remember thirty or forty verses, and that's all.
 Since the time when I understood that I don't have a nature suited to poetry, I've ceased to compose verse.
 (282)

 This verse, like {106,1}, plays with paradoxes of seeing.
 The first line, in proper mushairah-verse style, is strange and puzzling.
-Even as the lover is obviously seeing, or at least looking at (a distinction impossible to make in Urdu), the jewels in the beloved's elaborate cap, he indignantly denies that he's doing so.
-Then after duly waiting in suspense for the second line, we discover that what he's really looking at, or seeing, is the height of the fortune of ruby and pearl.
+Even as the lover is obviously seeing, or at least looking at (a distinction impossible to make in Urdu), the jewels in the beloved's elaborate cap or turban, he indignantly denies that that's anything he would do (unusually, kyaa has only its negative exclamatory meaning).
+After duly waiting in suspense for the second line, we discover that what he's really looking at, or seeing, is the height of the fortune of ruby and pearl.

-As the commentators note, the lover doesn't see the jewels as adornments (and thus in some sense as 'jewels'), but as unworthy recipients of a lofty destiny.
-Instead of their adorning her, she adorns them.
+As the commentators note, the lover sees the jewels not as adornments (and thus in some sense as 'jewels'), but as (unworthy?) recipients of a lofty destiny.
+Instead of their adorning the beloved, he or she adorns them.
 Surely it's a loftier destiny than they deserve!
-They are allowed to be close to her lovely head, and to remain in intimate contact with her-- which is far more access than we, her true lover, are ever allowed to have.
-Thus we look at them not as jewels but almost as Rivals, and we can't help but feel jealous of their nearness to her.
+They are allowed to be close to the beloved's beautiful head, and to remain there in intimate contact-- which is far more access than the lover may ever be allowed to have.
+Thus the speaker looks at them not as jewels but almost as Rivals, and can't help but feel envious of their good fortune.

 An equally clever meaning, one that the commentators ignore, is a complimentary allusion to the beloved's tall, graceful stature.
 By being placed atop the beloved's head, the jewels are raised to a literal as well as a figurative 'height' of fortune.
 (The word :taala(( plays on this idea too.)
 For more on the beloved's tall stature, see {38,4}.

-The verse cited by Arshi, {169,4}, is in fact very similar; it contains the word auj and the same cleverness about 'heights' of fortune, but it applies to flowers and flower-sellers rather than jewels.
+The verse cited by Arshi, {169,4}, is in fact very similar; it contains the word auj and the same cleverness about 'heights' of fortune.